 Fujiwara kicked off the spring training camp in Ishigaki Island feeling confident, saying, "My batting is getting a little better and I'm feeling good about it, so I'm a little worried, but there are also some exciting aspects."

-He made his exhibition game debut on March 7th against Softbank Hawks, and although his batting average was .261, hit in six of the eight games.
-From the game against Nippon-Ham on March 12th to the game against The Giants on the 23rd, he had a five-game hit.
-After the exhibition games, he commented with a positive feeling, "How should I put it, my swing trajectory has changed, and my swing is getting a little stronger, so I think I'm hitting the ball without swinging, and it's becoming a bit more of a mature style of batting."
+He made his debut in the open season on March 7 against Softbank Hawks, and although his batting average in the open season was .261, hit in 6 out of 8 games.
+From the game against Nippon-Ham on March 12 to the game against The Giants on March 23, he got hit in 5 consecutive games.
+At the end of the open season, he felt positive about his performance, saying, "How should I put it, my swing path has changed, and my swing has become a little stronger, so I think I'm developing a more mature batting style where the ball flies without me having to swing too hard."

 In the opening game against Softbank on March 28th, "It was a chance, so I was able to swing at breaking ball from an early count.
 I'm glad I was able to get runner home," he said.
 In his third at-bat in the sixth inning with one out and runners on second and third, with the score at 2-1, he hit a two-run timely hit to right field on the second change-up thrown by Kohei Arihara with one ball.
 Then, in his fourth at-bat in the eighth inning with no runner on base and the score at 7-1 and no outs, he took the eighth fastball thrown by Yuki Tsumori with three balls and two strike, doble in the opposite direction.
 He got off to a great start in the opening game with two hit and two RBI.

-Immediately after the start of the season, he often started from the bench when a left-handed pitcher was in the starting lineup, but in the games in starting line-up did start, he had one hit in the game against Orix Buffaloes on April 3rd, his first three hit of the season in the game against Seibu Lions on April 8th, and four hit in the game against Softbank Hawks on April 11th, giving him an astonishing batting average of .526.
+At the start of the season, he was often benched when a left-handed pitcher was on the mound, but in the games starting line-up did start, he recorded one hit against Orix Buffaloes on April 3rd, his first three hit of the season against Seibu Lions on April 8th, and a solid four-hit performance against Softbank Hawks on April 11th, resulting in an impressive batting average of .526.

 Last season, he said, "When I'm in a tight spot, I only aim in the opposite direction," and in the game Softbank on April 11, three of hit four hit were in the opposite hit after he was in a tight spot.
 "The content and the results are consistent, so I think it's good," he said, expressing his satisfaction.

-◆ Fixed as number 1 in batting order from the interleague games
+◆ Fixed as batting order from the interleague games onwards.

 batting order has been fixed at number one since the first interleague game against The Giants on June 4.
 When asked what he is conscious of as the leadoff hitter, he said, "There's nothing in particular, but it depends on whether I play or not, so I hope I can give the team momentum."